bb7555/massive-nemesis/_posts/Create-A-Private-Proxy-On-Ur-Linux-In-A-Few-Minutes.md

 ###3.
 SSH'n and Tinyproxy###

-This tut assumes you are using Ubunut or at least a POSIX system of some sort.
+This tut assumes you are using Ubunut 12+ or at least a POSIX system of some sort.
 If you are on Windows, install Linux immediately.
 If you dont wanna, then Putty or PowerShell should do the trick for creating the web tunnel.

 Open your terminal and make sure you are using the PEM key pair you downloaded when you ran the wizard above.
 Make this command: `ssh -i ~/.ssh/ur-kewl-proxy.pem ubuntu@ec2-your-ip-address-here.compute-1.amazonaws.com`

-You should connect to you EC2 instace.
+You should connect to your EC2 instace.
 Now, install TinyProxy:

 `sudo apt-get install tinyproxy`